 Production systems must handle failures gracefully.
 This guide shows you how to implement resilient API calls.

 Coming from Software Engineering?
 This is resilience engineering — you've implemented all of these patterns before.
 Exponential backoff with jitter for retries, circuit breakers (Hystrix/Resilience4j pattern) to prevent cascade failures, rate limiting to stay within quotas.
-The only new concept is token-based rate limiting, where APIs limit you by tokens-per-minute rather than requests-per-minute.
+The only new concept is token-based rate limiting, where APIs limit you by tokens-per-minute (a token is roughly a chunk of a word — the unit LLMs meter and bill by, about 3/4 of a word on average) rather than requests-per-minute.
 Your existing retry logic, backoff strategies, and circuit breaker implementations transfer directly.

 Why Resilience Matters